Library / Media Center - Sunset Lake

 The library uses a management system called Follett Destiny.
 The best thing about this program is you can now access the library's holdings from any computer...in the library, in the classroom or at home.

-You can search by author, title, series or keywords to see what is available.
 Please feel free to contact the library if you have any questions.

 Vicksburg District Library